 If your sleeping mask contains any resurfacing ingredients like glycolic acid or retinol, then start off by using it just once or twice a week and slowly increase how often you use it – if your skin gets sensitive then decrease how often you use it.

-If you’d like to increase the skin-soothing properties of your sleeping mask then keep it in your fridge.
+If you’d like to increase the skin-soothing properties of your sleeping mask then keep it in your mini fridge.
 The cool temperature will instantly calm your skin, especially if it’s a little stressed.

 ● Start your evening skin care routine by cleansing your skin in whichever way you like and that best suits your skin, but make sure all makeup, sunscreen and grime are thoroughly removed from your skin, and that there is no trace of the cleanser.